-There currently is not any easy alternatives for getting around this section when the Mississippi River is to high, however in 2019 a couple of off trail bushwhacking alternatives were investigated by the author and are shown on the map shown on the previous page.
+- Mississippi River when the gage at Cape Girardeau exceeds approximately 38.
+Hikers in 2019 were able to hike past next to the bluffs when the gage was at 38.5.
+It is noted the high Mississippi reached gage readings of 44 in 2019 meaning water over the road could be 5 plus feet deep.
+To check the gage height go to this web address: https://waterdata.usgs.gov/monitoringlocation/07020850/ - There currently is not any easy alternatives for getting around this section when the Mississippi River is too high, but in 2019 a couple of off trail bushwhacking alternatives were investigated by the author and are shown on the map shown on the previous page.
 The first 200 foot sections of these routes adjacent to Pine Hills road and the Inspiration Point trail were extremely steep but passable with extreme caution.
 As a result, these alternatives are not recommended and should only be attempted as a last resort.